Governance and future of the blue economy in the Mediterranean region: possible scenarios, opportunities and tools

 To strengthen and enhance cooperation among all Mediterranean countries (EU and non-EU) ensuring data sharing, knowledge exchange, technology transfer, industrial cooperation, mobility of experts and professionals, with a shared environmental sustainability responsibility should be sought too.

 Ensuring the rational use of funds and sustainable financial instruments to support all stages of a sustainable blue economy development – from Research and Development to Market – preventing loss of accumulated knowledge and prioritizing environmentally sustainable solutions should come in priority.
-Intermediterranean Commission of CPMR
+Intermediterranean Commission of CPMR - -Foster cooperation between the North and South shores for the sharing of know-how and expertise;

 -Initiate regional R&D programs;

-• 1.
+-Create a regional aquaculture network for the sharing of know-how and the transfer of knowledge.
+National Aquaculture Development Agency - 1.
 The Mediterranean Region is well developed in terms of governance, policies, and tools in relation to Blue Economy.
 There is a room to strengthen several dimensions of this set up and improve the coherence of actions undertaken by all stakeholders at all levels.
 In this respect, governments and policymakers shall re-affirm the importance of the Regional Dimension, in line with the 2030 Agenda, as a bridge between global processes and national policies, and strengthen the competent regional organizations with mandate to promote blue economy in the region;

 2. Priority should be on further developing and implementing relevant approaches and tools such as Integrated Coastal Zone Management (ICZM), Marine Spatial Planning (MSP), monitoring and assessment of marine and coastal environment, and assessment of trends and impacts of blue economy sectors.
 The UNEP/MAP – Barcelona Convention system and its unique institutional, regulatory and implementation framework for the protection of the marine and coastal environment, and sustainable development of the Mediterranean Region, provide a strong contribution in implementing the above – its role and capacity should be further enhanced to scale up the enforcement of global and regional commitments, and to advance through common legal instruments, strategies and policies, as well as scientific and technical programmes, projects and initiatives;